vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 " Vide 'Taittiriya Aranyaka' 3:-"Deva-yajħaḥ Pity-yajo, Bhuta-yajħo, Manushya-yojħo, Brahma yasha, iti."
 LE.
 Sacrifices to the Gods, the Manes, Creatures, Men and God.

-328 Read the verse: "Daršanam (1) para-bhaktis-syāt, Para-jñānantu (2) sangamam, punar vislesha-bhirutvam Parama-bhaktir (3) uccyate."
+328 Read the verse: "Darśanam (1) para-bhaktis-syāt, Para-jñānantu (2) sangamam, punar vislesha-bhirutvam Parama-bhaktir (3) uccyate."
 (1) Seeing God, (2) Uniting with God, and (3) Fear of separation from Him

 VII.]